+i) an <emergency-alert-area-ind> of type "xs:boolean":

+i) set to a value of "true" when the MCVideo client has entered an emergency alert area; or

+ii) set to a value of "false" when the MCVideo client has exited an emergency alert area; and

+j) a <group-geo-area-ind> of type "xs:boolean":

+i) set to a value of "true" when the MCVideo client has entered a group geographic area; or

+ii) set to a value of "false" when the MCVideo client has exited a group geographic area.

 Absence of the <emergency-ind>, <alert-ind> and <imminentperil-ind> in a SIP INVITE request indicates that the MCVideo client is initiating a non-emergency private call or non-emergency group call.

 Absence of the <broadcast-ind> in a SIP INVITE request indicates that the MCVideo client is initiating a non-broadcast group call.